The best things to do with kids in Southern Queensland Country

 Get an idea of how kids react to life in the country by taking a peek at this video of my family’s time at the Taabinga Homestead, near Kingaroy.

-Revel in the spirit of the cowboy at the only place in Australia that celebrates rodeo history and its greatest champions in Australia.
+Revel in the spirit of the cowboy at the only place in Australia that celebrates rodeo history and its greatest champions.
 Learn your wrestler from your hazer and try your luck at roping ‘Sparky’ the mechanical steer.

 You’ll leave with a greater understanding of the past, present and future of rodeo in Australia and will be yee-ha’ing the whole way home.

-Train buffs prepare yourselves for a museum full of railway memorabilia on the site of Warwick’s Locomotive Depot at the Southern Downs Steam Railway.
-With steam train tours to surrounding towns that take you up and down hillsides and around historical sites, this is so much more than your usual commuter train.
+Train buffs, prepare yourselves for a museum full of railway memorabilia on the site of Warwick’s Locomotive Depot at the Southern Downs Steam Railway.
+With steam train tours to surrounding towns that take you up and down hillsides and around historical sites, this is so much more than your usual commute.

-16. Eat some apple pie at Stanthorpe’s Sutton’s Farm
+17. Eat some apple pie at Sutton’s Farm in Stanthorpe

 If there’s one thing everyone can agree on, it’s that apple pie makes everything better.
 With crispy, golden pastry and warm apple and cinnamon filling, Sutton Farm’s specialty dessert is a cut above the rest.

 Include the apple cider ice-cream and this is a must-have treat for anyone passing through Stanthorpe!
 The deliciousness doesn’t stop there with a unique range of gourmet apple juices and ciders available for sale.

 18. Visit Toowoomba during the Carnival of Flowers in September